uq-seven-up/neverland/README.md

 Also, code changes to the playground application will not show in the client-screen until the code has been integrated.
 See the readme file in the playground project.

-For quick testing of the game a local player can be launched directly in the client-screen without requiring the mobile client.
+For quick testing of the game, a local player can be launched directly in the client-screen without requiring the mobile client.

 To add the debug player click on the game to start the game.
 Then press 1 to add a debug player.
-The debug player can be controlled with the cursor keys. (note diagonals do not work with the debug player.)
+The debug player can be controlled with the cursor keys.
+(Note: diagonals do not work with the debug player.)

 ## Changing code inside of the common-* packages